maxachis/simple-state-tracker/README.md

 - Store structured state across CLI or batch job invocations
 - Replace ad-hoc JSON or YAML logs with something type-safe and self-validating

+### Non-Use Cases

+Do not use this if
+- You are looking for optimization in storage or performance.
+This is meant to be easy to use and simple to understand, not the fastest or most efficient

 ## API Overview

 ### `SimpleStateTracker(key_model, data_model, path)`